 Escalona has committed herself to helping raise awareness about colorectal cancer in her local community and beyond.
 Earlier this month she shared her personal experience publicly, and later in March she's participating for the first time in the annual Duke CRUSH Colorectal Cancer 5K Run/Walk, to be held on Mar.
 24.

-Organized by the Duke Cancer Institute Multidisciplinary Gastrointestinal Cancer Program, the event is held in honor and celebration of those whose lives have been touched by colorectal cancer and to benefit colorectal cancer research at Duke and community outreach and education.
+Organized by the Duke Cancer Institute Gastrointestinal Cancer disease group, the event is held in honor and celebration of those whose lives have been touched by colorectal cancer and to benefit colorectal cancer research at Duke and community outreach and education.

 “Praying much good comes out of this!” said Escalona who signed on to fundraise with Team TushTush.
 “May this help others to receive life-giving, quality-of-life-enhancing treatment.”

 Last year, CRUSH teams and their supporters broke records raising more than $100,000.
 Event organizers are challenging walkers and runners to make 2018 "even better."
 So far this year, nearly $50,000 has been raised.